 Give Them Something to Look Up to

 Children learn from example and observation, so it is important to shield your children from socially unacceptable behavior.
 Most children idolize their parents, so it is important that you show strength in conflict situations.
 Be assertive, stand by your ideas and beliefs, and manage aggression.
-Your child will pick up on weakness, and will think that it should act the same way.
+Your child will pick up on weakness and will think that it should act the same way.
 Also, teach your child the value of being polite and helping others by initiating it in your own behavior.
-If you show compassion, empathy and respect to others, your child will mimic your actions, and do the same in similar situations.
+If you show compassion, empathy, and respect for others, your child will mimic your actions, and do the same in similar situations.

 Talk to Your Child

 Treating your kids as reasonable people will show you trust them, and believe in their capacities.
 Have a heart to heart talk about social skills and how to act when encountering various social situations.
 Be positive when addressing difficult issues by telling them how you would act in a similar situation, not just telling them what not to do.
 List important points of social acceptance and how it will help them.
 Make sure you encourage your child’s self-growth by focusing their attention on the positive traits of their character.
 This will help them realize their quality as an individual, and the values they should present to other kids.